Configuration File

 # If disabled, it will default to server.properties settings.

-first-spawn-override: true
+first-spawn-override: false

 # Sets the world that Multiverse will use as the location for players that first join the server.